-In 2008, the $140 million Chadstone Place retail wing was added.
+In 2008, the $140m Chadstone Place retail wing was completed.

 Landlord launches 10-week public consultation period

-Chadstone director, Fiona Mackenzie, said that as part of the planning process, a 10-week consultation, with informal sessions, will be held in December, January and February.
+Chadstone director, Fiona Mackenzie, said that as part of the planning process, a 10-week consultation with informal sessions, will be held in December, January and February.

 “We’re also working to improve accessibility with more than 1,400 additional car spaces – making Chadstone’s the largest, free car park in Australia.